guyuehuo/opendock/docs/source/docking_constrained.rst

 1. Distance constraint between atomic pairs
 -------------------------------------------

 Atom selection example.
-In the following example, the heavy atom indices of residue GLU5 in chain A are determined.
+In the following example (pdb: 3JZY), the OG atom of the SER-87 side chain of the protein and the CAF atom of the ligand are chosen as the constraint targets, with a constraint distance of 1.5.
+The modeling code is as follows:

 .. code-block:: bash